The Latest in PDF 2.0 Test

 Are you wondering what this new release means to you as an implementers of the PDF standard?
 What impacts does the new standard have for the different classes of PDF consumers and producers in the industry?
 Does the new spec cause changes to the printers that consume PDF files?
 What changes can PDF application vendors expect with the new ISO 32000-2 standard?
 How does this change PDF testing?

 In an upcoming series of posts, we will explore the changes introduced in the ISO 32000-2 (PDF 2.0) standard and changes to our PDF 2.0 test suites.
-To subscribe to our newsletter that dives deeper into the PDF 2.0 standard, please sign up.

 Here’s a preview of significant updates to the PDF 2.0 standard.

 - Black Point Compensation, which can now be used during CIE color processing to factor in black point to compensate for shadow area truncation

 - Rich Media Annotation, which effectively replaces the support for Movie and Sound annotation types and provides a general annotation framework to present multimedia content, such as video, audio, animation, and others